DoodoouserLab/WebOpener/README.md

 ## What is WebOpener?

-WebOpener is a bookmarklet to open web pages via about:blank cloaking.
+WebOpener is a bookmarklet that opens web pages via about:blank cloaking.

 ## How to Use